 - Mechanical: Robot Quick Build Session.

 - Electrical: Assembly of the electronics, wiring guide lines, CRIO wiring, and a few pointers on past problems.
+This will be part of the Robot Quick Build Session

 - Strategy Brainstorm: Teams will be given the opportunity to go over rules and discuss game play strategies.